6 Best Horizontal Pulling Exercises to Build Back/LatsBack 8 min Read

 These are the lat builders.

-Vertical pulling exercises take the lats through a huge range of motion and will hammer them hard while building a broad back.
+Vertical pulling exercises take the lats through a massive range of motion and will hammer them hard while building a broad back.

 But that isn’t all.

-Vertical pulling exercises work the forearms, biceps, rear delts, and other muscles of the mid/lower back.
+Vertical pulling exercises work the forearms, biceps, rear delts, and other mid/lower back muscles.

-In the traditional sense, the reverse shrug isn’t a vertical pulling exercise in the traditional sense because it is more isolation than compound.
+In the traditional sense, the reverse shrug isn’t a vertical pulling exercise because it is more an isolation movement than a compound exercise.

-With your arms completely straight let your shoulders lift towards your ears.
-Now pull your shoulders down toward the ground while keeping your arms completely straight.
+With your arms entirely straight, let your shoulders lift towards your ears.
+Now pull your shoulders down toward the ground while keeping your arms straight.
 You should feel the lats (the muscles directly under and slightly behind your armpit) working.
-When you’ve brought your shoulders as low as possible then allow them to lengthen until they’re near your ears.
+When you’ve brought your shoulders as low as possible, allow them to lengthen until they’re near your ears.

-It is important that you keep your armpits facing forward at all times during this exercise (and every vertical pulling exercise).
+You must keep your armpits facing forward during this exercise (and every vertical pulling exercise).

-Begin with a reverse shrug and at the end of that exercise begin to pull the bar towards the base of your neck.
+Begin with a reverse shrug and at the end of that exercise, begin to pull the bar towards the base of your throat.
 Don’t try to touch the bar to your chest.
-Instead, the goal is to keep your forearm in a perfectly straight line with the cable.
+Instead, the goal is to keep your forearm perfectly straight with the cable.

-You will notice if you pull the bar down low enough to touch chest your elbows will “wing” out behind your body.
+If you pull the bar down low enough to touch your chest, your elbows will “wing” out behind your body.
 Don’t do this.
 Keep your forearms in a straight line with the cable and end the motion when you have pulled it as low as this will allow.

 I’ve written an in-depth article on why pull-ups are a no-no (for beginners).
 But assisted pull-ups get a pass because they allow you to adjust the difficulty to something manageable.
-If you want to learn pull-ups and you’ve mastered lat pulldowns, this is the next step.
+So if you want to learn pull-ups and you’ve mastered lat pulldowns, this is the next step.

 These are preferably done on an assisted pull-up machine because it provides constant assistance throughout the lift.
-Banded pull-ups are a substitute but don’t replicate real pull-ups as well because the bands provide variable resistance.
+Banded pull-ups are a substitute but don’t replicate real pull-ups because the bands offer variable resistance.

 Use the same mechanics as with your lat pulldowns.
 They are identical in the motion you will use.

-Neutral grip pulldowns differ from traditional wide grip pulldowns not only in the grip but in how hard your muscles have to work.
+Neutral grip pulldowns differ from traditional wide grip pulldowns in the grip and how hard your muscles have to work.